Relintai/pandemonium_engine/README.md

 ### Binary downloads

-I don't have anything (lik an official webpage) set up at the moment, but temporarily you can download binaries from the github actions tab [[here]](https://github.com/Relintai/pandemonium_engine), or the releases tab [[here]](https://github.com/Relintai/pandemonium_engine/releases).
+I don't have anything (like an official webpage) set up at the moment, but temporarily you can download binaries from the github actions tab [[here]](https://github.com/Relintai/pandemonium_engine), or the releases tab [[here]](https://github.com/Relintai/pandemonium_engine/releases).

 ### Compiling from source